 Going back to KISS related questions… You were asked once again to help KISS out during the KILLERS sessions in 1982.
-That was quite different time in KISS camp compared to glorious 70’s, so how those sessions were back in the day?
+That was a quite different time in KISS camp compared to glorious ’70s, so how those sessions were back in the day?

-Right going back to KILLERS sessions a bit, the solo’s you’re playing there are quite different to traditional Ace Frehley style.
+Right going back to KILLERS sessions a bit, the way how you play, it is entirely different to Ace Frehley style.
 How that thing came about?